juniorgasparotto/KafkaLearning/README.md

 * Click on the `Subscribe All` button.
 The default scenario will be `Publish / Subscribe`
 * Send a message by clicking the `Send` button and note that the message will arrive at both the` app1` and `app2` listeners.

+## Change default settings (example: Kafka's default URL)

+* Environment `development`:
+  * .NET: If you don't need to use a certificate (usually localhost: 9092 doesn't need to): Open the file `\src\KafkaLearning.Web\appsettings.json` and remove the certificate configuration in the property:` Kafka -> CertificatePath: null`.
+  * .NET: If certificate use is required: replace the certificate file in the following folder with your certificate: `\src\KafkaLearning.Web\Certificates\ca.crt`.
+If you change the file name of the certificate, change the path in the `CertificatePath` property and ensure that this new file is being copied to the` bin` folder in the build process: `\src\KafkaLearning.Web\KafkaLearning.Web.csproj`.
+  * Angular: Open the file `\src\KafkaLearning.Web\ClientApp\src\environments\environment.ts` and change the default URL or any other information.
+* Environment `production`:
+  * .NET: Same procedure as in the DEV environment, however, use the file `appsettings.production.json`.
+  * Open the file `\src\KafkaLearning.Web\ClientApp\src\environments\environment.prod.ts` and exchange standard URL or any other information.

 ## Change scenery

 To switch scenarios, click on the `Change Scenario` button and select the desired scenario: